What You Need to Know About the 3M Earplug Lawsuits

 The lawsuits accuse 3M of designing a defective product and failing to warn about its potential risks.
 3M produced dual-ended Combat Earplugs Version 2 (CAEv2) and sold them to the U.S. military.
 These earplugs were then distributed to service members in combat and training.
 According to lawsuits, the stem of the earplugs was too short for soldiers to insert the plug deep enough into the ear canal to obtain a proper fit.
 This caused the plug to loosen, unbeknownst to the wearer or onlookers.
 When earplugs loosened, they did not provide proper protection.

-As of May 2022, juries have awarded over $222 million to U.S. service members and veterans.
+As of May 2022, juries have awarded nearly $300 million to U.S. service members and veterans.